Macpaper/Chess-Multiplayer-Game/README.md

 Made chess in JS

 Implemented all the piece logic (and literally everything) from scratch.
-Definitely not the best way to do it but 99% of it works. lmk if any bugs please!
+Definitely not the best way to do it but 100% of it works 99% of the time. lmk if any bugs please!

 Technologies used: Javascript/HTML/CSS, Socket.io, Node.js, Express.